 There are two different sets of locators included in ArcGIS StreetMap Premium.
 The classic locators are the ones that have been included with StreetMap Premium over the last few years.
 (See the classic locator deprecation notice.)
 Classic locators are identified by the extensions *.loc and *.loc.xml for composite locators and by the extensions *.loc, *.loc.xml, and *.lox for individual locators.
 Classic locators are named after the type of address information contained within, such as point address, street address, street name, and postal, for example.
 The classic locators are supported for use in ArcGIS Desktop (both ArcMap and ArcGIS Pro) as well as ArcGIS Enterprise for publishing geocoding services.
 See system requirements for the latest information on each release.

-The new locators are a new style of locators similar to the ones used for the ArcGIS Online World Geocoding Service.
-However, since StreetMap Premium uses primarily HERE data for the source of address data, and the ArcGIS Online World Geocoding Service uses HERE data plus other vendors or public sources of information, some countries' geocoding results may vary.
+The new locators are a new style of locators built like the ones used for the ArcGIS Online World Geocoding Service.
 The new locators are identified by the extensions *.loc and *.loz.
 Instead of having a composite locator that references multiple individual locators, there is just a single new locator that contains the data for all of the multiple individual locators.
 When using these new locators, it is always recommended that you run the most recent releases of ArcGIS Pro and ArcGIS Enterprise.
 See system requirements for the latest information on each release.
 Use of the new locators in ArcMap is not supported, except when published as a geocoding service through ArcGIS Enterprise.

 StreetMap Premium includes a new set of locators that provide many benefits over the classic locators:

 - Smaller, more efficient locator file sizes that require fewer system resources such as RAM.